monash-human-power/raspicam/README.md

 ## Tests
 1) orchestrator_test.py = Test script for orchestrator.py.
 Enter 'pytest' in the terminal to run the test file
 2) mqtt_message_test.py = Test script that sends messages to the camera overlay.
-Intially run mqtt_message_test.py along with mqtt_test.py from the DAS repo, Finally run overlay_all_stats.py.
+Initially run mqtt_message_test.py along with mqtt_test.py from the DAS repo, Finally run overlay_all_stats.py.

 ## Contributors ✨